 Therefore, since the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil . . .
 (NASB) Heb.
 2:14

 God took on human flesh, so that his physical body could die for our sins.
 This is called His first coming.
 Jesus said this to his disciples,

 If I go and prepare a place for you, I will come again and receive you to Myself, that where I am, there you may be also.
 (NASB) John 14:3

 He said He would come again.
 His next coming is called the Second Coming.
 The first and second comings of Jesus mark two times that He came and will come to live on this earth for an extended period of time in a human body.
 Having become a human the first time, He now has a immortal human body (1 Tim.
 2:5).
 The next time He will come in glory and power and defeat sin and establish His kingdom here on earth.
 We are now waiting for His Second Coming and not His third one.

 They also said, “Men of Galilee, why do you stand looking into the sky?
 This Jesus, who has been taken up from you into heaven, will come in just the same way as you have watched Him go into heaven.”
 (NASB) Acts 1:11

 I would encourage you to study the series called Solid Roots.
 It will help answer many of your questions.
 May the Lord bless you as you seek to know Him better.
-I would also encourage you to see what it means to believe in Jesus.
+I would also encourage you to see what it means to believe in Jesus by reading the page Searching for God.
 This is where the relation with God starts.